Skip to main content

 • KNOWLEDGE TO BE ACQUIRED

-• the history of anthropological knowledge
+• The history of anthropological knowledge

-• cultural areas and their singularities
+• Cultural areas and their singularities

-• contemporary themes
+• Contemporary themes

-The proposed courses also aim to develop a critical, ethical and distanced awareness of religious, political and economic facts, of the mutations of theThe aim of the course is to develop a critical and distanced awareness of religious, political and economic facts, of the mutations of the family institution, of questions relating to gender, of public health, of the contemporary manufacture of figures of the alt-right, of the social and political uses of heritage...
+The teaching offered also aims to develop a critical, eclectic and distanced awareness of religious, political and economic events, changes in the family institution, gender issues, public health, the contemporary manufacture of figures of alterity, and the social and political uses of heritage...

 • PROFESSIONAL SKILLS TO BE ACQUIRED

-• gather scientific information and analyse it
+• Gather scientific information and analyse it

-• design/problematise research objects
+• Design/problematise research objects

-• producing field data
+• Produce field data

-• presenting and exhibiting research
+• PrĂ©senting and exhibiting one's research

-• research autonomy (observation, interview, documentation, photography, film...)
+• Research autonomy (observation, interview, documentation, photography, film...)

-• maîtrise a modern language
+• MaĂ®trise a modern language

 • INTERNSHIPS AND SUPERVISED PROJECTS